 Think you can handle your booze?
 Think again.
 The five drunkards listed below could out-drink, outperform and out-produce you any day of the week.
 Alcohol consumption is’t their hobby or social activity, it’s an everyday fix.
-So without further ado, here there are from least to greatest:
+So without further ado, here there are the top 5 greatest drunks of all time, from least to greatest:

 #5.
 Frank Sinatra

 Best line: “I feel sorry for people who don’t drink.
 When they wake up in the morning, that’s as good as they’re going to feel all day.”
 The Chairman of the Board remains one of America’s iconic crooners… and boozers.
 He would routinely down multiple whiskey glasses of the Jack and/or polish off an entire bottle of Jack Daniels before going bed, then wake up to do it all over again.
 And in between, he made gold records.
 His biographers called Sinatra a true “functioning alcoholic”.
 But no one… no one… was a more functional alcoholic than…